I – Proud to Be an Indian: Plot

-A Sikh couple alights from a bus at night on an isolated street.
-The woman is pregnant.
-They are followed by National Front white power skinheads and are brutally assaulted, with the wife being sodomised.
+A Sikh couple alights from a bus at night on an isolated street; the woman is pregnant.
+They are followed by National Front white power skinheads and are brutally assaulted.

 "I," along with his father, reach London.
 They go to the house of their son, who is living along with his wife, son, and teenage daughter.
-Later, they see the news and learn that the bodies of a Sikh couple were found and it was a suspected racist attack.
-They attend the last rites of the deceased couple at a gurdwara.
+Later, they see the news and learn that the deceased bodies of a Sikh couple were found.
+Although it was declared a mugging, the local community suspected a racist attack.
+"I" and his family attend the last rites of the deceased couple at the local gurdwara.

-Later on, the same skinheads attack an Indian store owner, and believe that England belongs to the indigenous population.
-The family has to taste racism when Kamal is cornered and molested.
-She returns home in shock.
-"I" learns of this and beats off three white racist men.
-His brother doesn't lodge a police complaint out of concern for his family's well-being and safety, as well as possible sexual assault charges.
-He tells "I" to keep quiet for the safety of the family, which "I" reluctantly agrees to.
+Later on, the same skinheads attack an Indian store owner and believe that England belongs to the indigenous population.
+The family has to taste racism when the store is vandalized and the shopkeep is beaten.
+"I" learn of this and assault three of the gang members.
+His brother doesn't lodge a police complaint out of concern for his family's well-being and to avoid charges.
+He tells "me" to keep quiet for the safety of the family, which "I" reluctantly agree to.

-"I" is attacked by a group of Pakistanis (whose leader Aslam runs a grooming club) because he suspects him of stealing his sister's necklace.
-He lets him go after his sister confirms 'I" saved her from a white racist group who tried to attack and assault her, in the process leaving her necklace behind, which "I" finds.
-"I" finds out after an outing with the sister that one of the attackers was the sister's brother.
-Later on, "I" goes to the boxing club and challenges Aslam to a boxing match, which results in a respectful draw between the two.
-"I" reminds Aslam they are from the same culture, traditions, and part of the world, and even if they are from different countries, their people should always stick together and fight against racism and inequality and not side with the racists out of fear and just to lead a peaceful life.
+"I" is attacked by a group of Pakistani expats.
+Their leader, Aslam, an owner of a local boxing club, suspects him of stealing his sister's necklace.
+He lets him go after his sister confirms "I" had saved her from a white racist group who tried to attack and assault her.
+In the ensuing chaos of the brawl, her necklace was left behind, which "I" recovered.

+"I" finds out after an outing with the sister that one of the attackers in the Pakistani gang was the Aslam.
+Later on, "I" goes to the boxing club and challenge Aslam to a boxing match, which results in a respectful draw between the two.
+"I" reminds Aslam they are from the same culture, and traditions and part of the world, and even if they are from different countries, their people should always stick together and fight against racism and inequality and not side with the racists out of fear and just to lead a peaceful life.

 The fight and this advice from "I" lead to the two having respect for each other and eventually lead to them becoming close friends.
-Aslam, after the powerful advice from "I," ultimately gains the courage to stand up to the racist group, killing one of their members, but this leads to his brutal räpe and death by the gang.
-Later on, "I" fights Nicky (the gang leader of the racist group), and "I" wins.
+Aslam, after the powerful advice from "I," confronts the gang in his boxing gym; despite defeating a handful of members, he is brutally beaten.
+The gang goes on a rampage, committing arson in homes and storefronts.
+"I" confronts the group and faces off with Nicky (the gang leader of the racist group).
+After a grueling fight, "I" wins and is cheered on by the assembled crowd.